freeCodeCamp/chapter/server/docs/README.md

 To make it since the port from docker postgres service is exposed to the host (54320) you dont have to run `docker-compose exec...`, and can just run db commands from the host.
 This also makes it a lot easier to access the db from the ourside if you're running a local db on the system.

+### Seed database

+`npm run seed`

+Development is easier with a database full of example entities.
+The process of creating example entities in the database is called seeding.

+Use `npm run seed` to create these example entities.

 ### Create a new model / entity

 `npm run typeorm entity:create -- --name=ModelName`